-Robots that cause paralysed muscles to move and aids that replace the wheelchair: assistive technologies are on the rise, and expectations for pioneering inventions are high.
-Objective: The technology is aimed at providing the best possible support to people with a disability, making their lives easier.
+Robots that get paralysed muscles moving, walking aids that replace the wheelchair: assistive technologies are gaining ground and there are great expectations of revolutionary discoveries.
+The objective of technology is to provide optimal support for people with a disability in order to make their lives easier.

-The Swiss Paraplegic Centre (SPZ) supports the ETH in the form of collaboration in the development of the robotic “VariLeg” walking aid.
+The Swiss Paraplegic Centre (SPC) supported the ETH by means of a cooperative partnership for the development of the “Varileg” robotic walking aid.

-The theme of robotics is already part of everyday therapeutic practice at the SPC: assistive technology is a fixed component in the rehabilitation of individuals with spinal cord injuries.
-Robotics support the patients in re-establishing motor skills.
-We also use robotics in the therapeutic sector, such as for alleviating spasticity or pain.
-In principle, a device helps the patient to perform a movement that they would not be capable of without technical support.
+Robotics are already part of day-to-day therapy in the SPC.
+Assistive technology is an integral component in the rehabilitation of people with a spinal cord injury.
+Robotics support patients as they regain their motor abilities.
+We also use them in the therapeutic area to alleviate spasticity and pain.
+A robot-assisted device basically makes it possible to perform a movement that people with a spinal cord injury would not be able to perform without support.

-Robotics is particularly helpful where there is still residual function in nerves and muscles.
-The objective is to reawaken and train them.
-The nerve system can be activated using a high number of repetitions.
-“It learns through the patient performing the same movement thousands of times.”
+Robotics are particularly helpful in cases with residual nerve and muscle functions.
+The aim is to stimulate these nerves and muscles again and to train them.
+The nervous system can be activated by means of numerous repetitions.
+“It learns when we repeat the same movement thousands of times.”